jrochkind/texts/search_compare/article.md

 #### Notable Features

-* Uses fielded and boolean search language equivalent to Scopus native interface, making sophisticated searches possible (whether or not you expose the complete syntax to the user; we did not).
+* Uses fielded and boolean search language equivalent to Scopus native interface, making sophisticated searches possible.
 * An incredibly full set of search indexes, letting you craft very precise queries.
 * Does have sufficient granular citation metadata (volume, issue, start page, issn, etc) to build an OpenURL, or export a citation (except only first author).